unusualcomputers/unusualcomputers/writing/text/usbnotes.md

 I have not had this fail and all reports on the web are good, but if you are sure it didn't work, please let me know.

+### Addendum: Powered hubs

+If you are using a powered hub, for example for driving something that really is power hungry, or for testing there are things to watch out for: powerback and the power rating of the hub.

+#### Powerback

+A standard compliant USB hub should not feed power back to the rasbperry through the micro USB port, but many do.
+This can be useful becasue it means you may not need any other power supply for the pi - on pi zero there is no circuitry to stop this power and it simply becomes a power source for it. __However__ if you are using both an independent power supply for pi and a powered hub that feeds back, you very likely have a problem and it's a difficult one to control - you will not know which one is used nor how they interact with each other.
+Small differences at least will always be there, even if each within standard tolerances, you simply have no idea what is happening with power inputs to the machine.
+Just don't, choose a hub that does not feed back.
+If you are relying on it to power the pi too, test it a whole lot, this is never an intended feauture, it will not have been tested or controlled.
+Chances are it will work fine, but it will be a matter of luck.

+#### Power rating

+If you are using a powered hub, this is likely because you have a good reason to care for what power is supplied to peripherals.
+There should be 500mA supplied to each port simultaneously, and so the power supply unit for the hub should be rated at at least 500mA * number of ports (2A for a 4 port hub, 3.5A for a 7 port one).

+There are some good test reports for these [here](http://www.cpmspectrepi.uk/raspberry_pi/MoinMoinExport/PoweredUSBHubs.html) (thanks Trevor).

+ > Many thanks to FTrevorGowen, W. H. Heydt and hippy for contributions [here](https://www.raspberrypi.org/forums/viewtopic.php?f=91&t=188581)